n123git/XtractQuery/ScriptSpecification.md

 ## Functions

 Functions in the script are a finite sequence of instructions to be executed.
 Some instructions can jump to labels to immitate higher level programming concepts, like ``if ... else ...`` or loops.
 A function always has a name consisting of only lower- and uppercase letters and alphanumerical digits.
 A function can have up to 1000 parameters to pass into.
-Which in the function signature are comma-seperated blocks that cannot have trailing commas e.g. `($param0, $param1, ...)`.<br>
+Within in the function signature, parameters are defined by comma-seperated blocks that cannot have trailing commas e.g. `($param0, $param1, ...)`.<br>
 ```
 MyFunction($param0, $param1, ...)
 {